Is external creative a good idea? How to Hit the Creative Jackpot!

 CREATIVE LAURA: <Getting slapped on the wrist with a ruler.> OUCH!

-Do you Use Workflows?
+Do You Use Workflows?

 This is a workflow that any creative pro can add into the workflows they should already work with when creating.
 Aiming for over-communication as a way to set expectations and guide your customers through your creative workflow helps to give them an added peace of mind at taking the risk in investing in something they do not fully understand.